New Scheme

 • A deferred benefit which is not payable until you reach your retirement age (and subject to preservation rules).

-Some of your benefit may be payable to you, however, generally your benefit is subject to the preservation rules and you are unable to access it until you reach your preservation age which is between 55 and 60 depending on when you were born.
+Some of your benefit may be payable to you, however, generally your benefit is subject to the preservation rules and you are unable to access it until you reach the preservation age which is between 55 and 60 depending on when you were born.

 There are two options available for the preserved and deferred portions of your resignation benefit: